Danny Dickfos: Early life

-Dickfos, of Maori descent, grew up in Brisbane Queensland.
+Dickfos, of Māori descent, grew up in Brisbane Queensland.

 An outstanding talent in the Queensland Australian Football League (QAFL), Dickfos played for Queensland in the 1987 Teal Cup, then played over 100 games semi-professionally for Windsor Zillmere.
 During this time he was made several offers by AFL clubs, which he consistently rejected.

-AFL fans first knew of Dickfos when he made appearances in State of Origin matches, impressing for Queensland.
+AFL fans first learnt of Dickfos when he made appearances in State of Origin matches, impressing for Queensland.

 AFL career

-After Brisbane Bears moderately successful few years at the Gabba, Dickfos was lured to the club as a rookie at age 26 in 1996.
+After the Brisbane' Bears moderately successful few years at the Gabba, Dickfos was lured to the club as a rookie at age 26 in 1996.

-After winning the best first year player award (sharing it with Clark Keating), Dickfos played 65 games for the Brisbane Bears and Brisbane Lions.
+After winning the best first year player award (sharing it with Clark Keating), Dickfos played 65 games for the Brisbane Bears and Lions.

 Standing an imposing 194 cm and 97 kg, he became one of the most reliable defenders in the league.
 He quickly built a cult following amongst supporters of the club with his tough and uncompromising defensive style.

-In 1995, he was part of the Brisbane Bears final side.
+In 1996, he was part of the Brisbane Bears' final side and in 1997 was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy.

-In 1997 he was given the Lions One percenter of the Year award and 5th in the Merrett-Murray Medal, behind Matthew Clarke, Nigel Lappin, Marcus Ashcroft and Justin Leppitsch.
+In 1997, he was given the Lions one percenter of the year award and finished fifth in the Merrett–Murray Medal, behind Matthew Clarke, Nigel Lappin, Marcus Ashcroft and Justin Leppitsch.
 In the same year he played a key part of the club's first finals side.

-The following year, he finished 8th in the club best and fairest count, equal with Brad Scott and Daryl White.
+The following year, he finished eighth in the club best and fairest count, equal with Brad Scott and Daryl White.

-In 1999, after just a few seasons in the AFL and at age 29, Dickfos decided to return to the QAFL and the Eagles, to the disappointment of many Brisbane Lions fans.
+In 1999, after just a few seasons in the AFL and at the age of 29, Dickfos decided to return to the QAFL and the Eagles, to the disappointment of many Brisbane Lions fans.